GitHubOctocatBot/welcome-to-github/README.md

 # Welcome to GitHub

-Welcome to GitHub—where millions of developers work together to build software.
+Welcome to GitHub—where millions of developers work together on software.
 Ready to get started?
-Let’s learn how this all works by publishing your first GitHub Pages Website!
+Let’s learn how this all works by building and publishing your first GitHub Pages Website!

 ## Repositories